RonanMarrinan/Latin102Portfolio/translation2.md

 When Hercules interviened and when Deianira begged for her protection, he pierced Nessus with his arrows.

-That❓, as he died, he❓ knew the arrows were soaked with the powerful poison of Hydrae❓ Lernaeae, haven taken off the blood❌, he gave it to Deianira and said it was a love charm.
+As he was dying, because he knew the arrows were soaked with the powerful poison of Hydrae❓ Lernaeae, haven taken off the blood❌, he gave it to Deianira and said it was a love charm.